 Course Identification.
 According to the BOG Overview of Methodology and Procedures for this metric, certain courses are excluded from the cost to the student calculation.
 These courses include courses taken by active duty military, dual enrollment courses, exam credit courses, graduate rollover courses, life experience courses, military courses, and courses where the student withdrew due to a personal hardship.
-We determined that the majority of these excluded courses were correctly identified in the Courses to Degree Table, based on our review of Campus Solutions source documentation.
-However, we did have one student who had dual enrollment courses consisting of 39 credit hours that were not marked as dual enrollment in the HTD File, which was due to a timing issue with the reporting.
-These 39 credit hours (out of the total 14,241 credit hours in the sample of 100 students) are considered immaterial to the calculation of Metric 3.
+We determined that these excluded courses were correctly identified in the Courses to Degree Table, based on our review of Campus Solutions source documentation.